Basil-Dunford/linkedin-engagement-analysis/docs/final_report.md

 # LinkedIn Engagement Analysis: Final Report

 ## Executive Summary
 This analysis aimed to identify the drivers of high engagement on LinkedIn by analyzing a dataset of 3,734 posts.
-We processed the data to extract temporal, linguistic, and media-type features and trained a LightGBM classifier to predict high-performing posts (Top 20% by engagement).
+I processed the data to extract temporal, linguistic, and media-type features and trained a LightGBM classifier to predict high-performing posts (Top 20% by engagement).

 **Key Findings:**
 - **Content Length Matters**: `word_count` is the single most important predictor of engagement.